Every day, I inevitably receive some variation of the same message from someone who voted for Donald Trump:

 His recklessness on social media places us all equally in harm’s way.

-His promises to dismantle Medicare, Medicaid, and The Affordable Care Act present a massive personal hazard to each of us.
+His promises to dismantle Medicare, Medicaid, The Affordable Care Act, and the Arts present a massive personal hazard to each of us.

 His ignorance of and disrespect for the Constitution undermine our shared personal freedoms.